Britney has a B.A. in Environmental Management and Sustainability. Cassie is certified in plant-based nutrition.

 Drying Herbs in a Dehrydrator vs. Air Drying

 There really is nothing like walking out to your backyard garden and picking some fresh herbs for an awesome plant-based recipe you are making.
 You cannot compare their taste to supermarket "fresh" herbs.
 Herbs at the supermarket are packaged in plastic and they taste mediocre at best.
 Not to mention they always seem overpriced and almost rotten.

-Growing your own herbs is a complete game changer.
+Growing your own herbs is a complete game-changer.
 They improve so many great dishes and are stored extremely well if you chose to dry them!
 Drying is a great option, especially when winter is upon us and we do not want to waste any of our beautiful summer herbs.

 There are two main ways to dry your garden herbs.
 Both methods have their pros and cons and totally depend on personal preference.

-Drying Herbs in a Food Dehydrator
+How to Dry Herbs in a Food Dehydrator

 - Make sure that you preheat your dehydrator between 95–115°F before you start anything so that your dehydrator is ready to go when you are.

 - If you are growing an organic garden this step may not be as critical for you, but make sure to rinse your herbs and get off any bugs or parsley caterpillars (they are sneaky and tend to blend in very well).

 - Pat your herbs dry with a paper towel so that you remove as much moisture as possible before putting them in the dehydrator.